HamsaSulibe/task-manager/README.md

 README.md           # Documentation file
 ```

----

 ## Logging and Output

-The program uses the built-in `logging` module to print info, warnings, and error messages instead of raw print statements.
+The program uses the built-in `logging` module to print info, warnings, and error messages .

 This makes the feedback more consistent and easier to follow.

----